TomasBeuzen/canvasutils/README.md

 ## Features

-- Submit files to Canvas from within a Jupyter notebook.
+- Submit files to Canvas from within a Jupyter notebook with user-friendly widgets.
 - Convert files to formats like `.html` from with canvas.
 - Create assignments (coming)
 - Create assignment rubrics (coming)

 ## Dependencies

-See the file [pyproject.toml](pyproject.toml), `[tool.poetry.dependencies]`.
+See the file [pyproject.toml](pyproject.toml), under the section `[tool.poetry.dependencies]`.

 ## Usage

 ### Assignment Submission in Jupyter

-The submit module is made to be used within a Jupyter notebook (.ipynb file):
+The submit module is made to be used within a Jupyter notebook (.ipynb file).
+See the provided [example.ipynb](example.ipynb):

 ![](docs/img/assignment_submit.gif)